ciresimo/MapReduce/README.md

  -Performance Optimization: The use of std::unordered_map ensures fast lookups, insertions, and updates.
 By eliminating intermediate files, the program significantly reduces I/O overhead.

 Parallel computing is enhanced through the use of the [CTPL library](https://github.com/vit-vit/CTPL).
-It allows setting up pools witha fixed amount of threads with automatic task assignment, handling all concurrency issues
+It allows setting up pools with a fixed amount of threads with automatic task assignment, handling all concurrency issues

 # Results and Performance
 The program successfully processes multiple input files in parallel, efficiently distributing work across available CPU cores.
-Performance improvements are evident compared to single-threaded implementations, particularly for large text datasets.
+Performance improvements are evident compared to single-threaded implementations:
+- no threads: 2908 ms
+- threads + intermediate files: 1420 ms
+- threads without intermediate files: 452 ms Performance improvement aorund 85%